On the Complexity of Nucleolus Computation for Bipartite b-Matching Games: Introduction

 In \Cref{sec:positive}, we complement \Cref{thm:nucleolus hard} with efficient algorithms to compute the nucleolus in two relevant cases when $b\leq 2$. \Cref{sec:constant 2} explores the scenario when only a constant number of vertices satisfy $b_v = 2$ and \Cref{sec:non-simple} delves into the case when we relax the constraints to allow for non-simple $b$-matchings.

-\begin{thm} Let $G$ be a bipartite graph with bipartition $N = A\dot\cup B$ and $k\geq 0$ a constant.
-Let $b\leq 2$ be some node-incidence capacity. \begin{enumerate}[(i)] \item Suppose $b(v) = 2$ for all $v\in A$ but $b(v) = 2$ for at most $k$ vertices of $B$, then the nucleolus of the simple $b$-matching game on $G$ can be computed in polynomial time. \item If $b\equiv 2$, then the nucleolus of the non-simple $b$-matching game on $G$ can be computed in polynomial time. \end{enumerate} \end{thm}
+\begin{thm} Let $G$ be a simple bipartite graph with bipartition $N = A\dot\cup B$ and $k\geq 0$ a universal constant independent of $\card N$.
+Let $b\leq 2$ be some node-incidence capacity. \begin{enumerate}[(i)] \item Suppose $b_v = 2$ for all $v\in A$ but $b_v = 2$ for at most $k$ vertices of $B$, then the nucleolus of the simple weighted $b$-matching game on $G$ can be computed in polynomial time. \item If $b\equiv 2$, then the nucleolus of the non-simple weighted $b$-matching game on $G$ can be computed in polynomial time. \end{enumerate} \end{thm} We emphasize that for simple $b$-matching games, $\nu(\cdot)$ is defined by $b$-matchings where each edge is picked at most once.
+For non-simple $b$-matching games, we allow each edge to be picked multiple times.